dbulnes/stellar-ledger-api/README.md

 You must also enable browser support in the Stellar app settings.

-Then open https://localhost:4443/test/index.html and run the tests
+Then open https://localhost:4443/test/index.html to run the tests